jschuemann/nBio_docs/Geometries/DNAmodels.rst

 Solenoid Chromatin Fiber Model
 ------------------------------
-TsSolenoidFiber is a chromatin fiber model, based on a solenoid geometry, described in `Henthorn et al. (2017)`_.
+TsSolenoidFiber is a chromatin fiber model, based on a solenoid geometry, described in Henthorn et al. (2017) [5]_.

 By default the model of the double helix has backbones and bases modeled as spheres wrapped around a cylindrical histone protein.
 The radius of the base sphere is 0.208 nm, while the backbone sphere had a radius of 0.240 nm.
-Users can also specify to build the DNA backbone and base volumes as half cylinders, described by Charlton, Nikjoo and Humm (1989), or as quarter cylinders, as described by Bernal and Liendo (Med.
+Users can also specify to build the DNA backbone and base volumes as half cylinders, described by Charlton, Nikjoo and Humm (1989) [3]_, or as quarter cylinders, as described by Bernal and Liendo (Med.
 Phys.
-2009).
+2009) [6]_.
 The histone radius is 3.3 nm with a length of 5.7 nm.
 The double helix structure is wrapped around cylindrical histones in 1.65 left-handed turns to form the nucleosome.
 These are arranged in a solenoid chromatin conformation, with 6 histones per turn of the fiber.
 Each fiber contains 61 histones and ~10.8 kbp of DNA.

 Users can set the fiber radius and length::